f5devcentral/f5-automation-labs/docs/class1/module4/lab1.rst

    |lab-1-7|

+   ..
+NOTE:: This may take few minutes for the BIG-IQ do the initial BIG-IP discovery & import.

 #.
-Nativate to the **Monitoring** tab, under DASHBOARDS, Device, Health, notice the device analytics showing in the BIG-IQ UI.
+Nativate to the **Monitoring** tab, under DASHBOARDS > Device > Health, notice the device analytics showing in the BIG-IQ UI.

    |lab-1-8|